 Deals & Discounts on Shows

 - Motorsport Mayhem.
-Get two adult tickets and two student tickets for $60 (up to $22 savings) when you buy online in advance (by April 19th only).
+Get two adult tickets and two student tickets for $62 (up to $22 savings) when you buy online in advance (by April 11th only).
 This family 4-pack includes gate admission.
-Don’t need the 4-pack?
-You’ll still want to buy online in advance to save on your tickets or use the O’Reilly Auto Parts coupon.

 Other Deals & Discounts

 - FREE Parking!
-Did you know that parking for the Spring Fair on Thursday and Friday is completely FREE in most of the official lots?
+Did you know that parking for the Spring Fair on Thursday is completely FREE in most of the official lots?
 If you prefer, you can buy premium parking for $10 (but personally, I’m all over the free parking!).
-Note that this year Saturday and Sunday parking is $10.
+Note that this year Friday, Saturday, and Sunday parking is $10 (last year Friday was also free – bummer!).

 - Designated Drivers get free Coca-Cola.
 Head to any bar service location and pledge to be the designated driver to receive a free Coca-Cola, courtesy of Budweiser.
 See TheFair.com for details.